Polonnaruwa Historical Tour

 The UNESCO city of Polonnaruwa was once the thriving commercial and religious centre of Sri Lanka some 800 years ago.
 For three centuries, it was the royal capital of both the Chola and Sinhalese kingdoms, and many majestic ruins remain today.
 The ruins here are within a more compact area, and kept in better condition than the other ancient city of Anuradhapura.
 You don't need a guide to go around Polonnaruwa, but having a guide will certainly help to bring to life this mysterious, medieval world.

-Some people also come to Polonnaruwa as a day trip from Kandy (albeit a long day trip!).
+From Colombo If you're coming from Colombo, the fastest way to get to Polonnaruwa is by car, and the journey will take 5 hours.
+If you would like to arrange a driver to take you from Colombo, this can be done for an additional US $75.
+You can also take the train from Colombo to Polonnaruwa station, which will take about 6.5 hours.
+From Polonnaruwa train station, you would need to flag down a tuk tuk which would take you into the city center.
+From Kandy: Some people also come to Polonnaruwa as a day trip from Kandy (albeit a long day trip!).
 The drive from Kandy takes approximately 4 hours each way, and our partner guide Nihal can arrange return transport for an additional US $60.
 Please do let us know if you would like this to be arranged.

 You can walk around Polonnaruwa on your own with a map, and hit all the major points of interest.
 However, it is not nearly as interesting without a knowledgeable guide to tell you the story of this ancient kingdom.